TravelSizedLions/kleptool-package-manager/K-Space-Translation.md

     Oh, duh, I guess we could just ask for the location of the first manifest (or even all of the manifests) up front.
 Maybe I'm overthinking this problem, haha.

     barring that, I could at least configure a flag for what formats the manifests are in.

+    [blizz]

+    Sometimes the simplest answer really is the best!
+If the user knows where their manifests are, just let them tell us.
+And a format flag is a great idea—if we know we're only looking for TOML or JSON, we can skip a ton of irrelevant files.
+Maybe even auto-detect if the flag isn't set, but let the user override if needed.

+    [/blizz]

     [/jerrod]